• Home

 I’m talking about soup in a rich, flavorful broth with chunks of roasted chicken, freshly chopped tender pieces of carrot and celery, noodles soaking up the chicken taste and fresh parsley floating throughout the whole thing.

 Sounds long and involved and exhausting, right?
-Well, usually that is right.
+Well, usually it is.

 You toss it in the soup pot with some water and a prayer or two, and hours and days and weeks later you have a cooked chicken and some “broth.”